 Skip to Content

-There’s two options when it comes to keeping your 3D printer busy:
+There are two options when it comes to keeping your 3D printer busy:

-• Learn how to design models on a computer.
+• Learn how to design models yourself.

-• Find ready made models online.
+• Find ready-made models online.

 Some of my favorite 3D prints by Hex3d (Grogru), Iczfirz (Mando), Creative Tools (Benchy), Isaiah (Friendly Slug), Fotis Mint (Luke) and Wekster (Mini Joel).